 Appeals will be made in writing to the Chairman within 7 days of the Stage 2 decision.
 Such appeals must include the original grievance, the documented response and clear justifications for the basis of the appeal explaining why the outcome was flawed.

 Upon receipt of an appeal the Chairman will:

 - Review the submission and determine whether there is a clear case of error or not.
 In the event the appeal is considered frivolous or argumentative the appeal may be rejected at this stage without further review.
 Where the Chairman considers the appeal may have merit he/she will:

-- Appoint three other club committee members, or other club members who may have relevant expertise or perspective and the welfare officer, to review the appeal in a closed meeting with the Chairman (the Appeal Committee).
+- Appoint one other club committee member, or one other club member who may have relevant expertise or perspective and/or the welfare officer, to review the appeal in a closed meeting with the Chairman (the Appeal Committee).

 - Following such meeting the Appeal Committee will arrange a formal review with the appellant, the accused Person(s) (should they not be the appellant), any witnesses the Appeal Committee consider necessary and any person(s) the appellant/accused person(s) may wish to represent or assist them.
 The date of such review will not be set so early as to prevent adequate preparation, nor so late as to incur inappropriate delay.
-Normally such reviews will take place behind closed doors starting one hour before a scheduled committee meeting.
+Normally such reviews will take place behind closed doors.

 - Chair the Appeal Review inviting submissions from all relevant parties, directing discussions and summarising the events/issues as described by the parties present.